ember-learn/deprecation-app/content/ember/v3/deprecate-get-with-default.md

 let falseValue = get(obj, 'falseValue') ?? defaultValue;
 ```

-This can be an option if we are aware that either `null` or `undefined` should return the default value.
+For any given usage of `getWithDefault`, using nullish coalescing might work very well, but keep in mind that either `null` or `undefined` will return the default value.

 Please review the deprecation RFC over at
 [emberjs/rfcs](https://emberjs.github.io/rfcs/0554-deprecate-getwithdefault.html)